Celestial nymph from India charms New York art market

 While he was feted for his work, he was also ridiculed in some circles for imitating western techniques.

-Within the mythological realm, Tilottama is an important subject—not the strongest but certainly very collectable, especially when the rarity of the artist’s works is considered.
+Within the mythological realm, Tillottama is an important subject—not the strongest but certainly very collectable, especially when the rarity of the artist’s works is considered.
 According to the Artery India artist databank, only 64 works by Varma have been auctioned over the past three decades compared with, say, 2,123 works by M.F.
 Husain.

-“Varma’s portrait of Tilottama is only the fourth painting that I have had the privilege to handle for auction in my own career, and the excellent result achieved in (Monday’s) sale tells us that the market for (the) artist has no signs of slowing down,” Yamini Mehta, international head of South Asian Art at Sotheby’s, said in an emailed response.
+“Varma’s portrait of Tillottama is only the fourth painting that I have had the privilege to handle for auction in my own career, and the excellent result achieved in (Monday’s) sale tells us that the market for (the) artist has no signs of slowing down,” Yamini Mehta, international head of South Asian Art at Sotheby’s, said in an emailed response.
 “Raja Ravi Varma’s work rarely comes to the international market.
 We have been extremely fortunate to offer two headline works from the artist... which have exceeded our pre-sale expectations.”

 In this painting, an apsara, a celestial nymph from Hindu mythology, appears in a playful pose.
 According to mythology, she was fashioned out of the finest qualities of all matter by Vishwakarma on the request of Lord Brahma.
 She was created with the singular intent of causing a rivalry between two unbeatable demons.
 The divine beauty has been represented by the artist as the ultimate temptress—someone whose charms are impossible to ignore.
 Much like the three bidders who went to war on this work at Sotheby’s.